jonghwanhyeon/python-mecab-ko/README.md

 $ pip install python-mecab-ko
 ```

-This library provides a binary wheel on Linux and macOS systems, but if you want to build from source, you need the following prerequisites:
+This library currently provides a binary wheel on Linux.
+If you are using other platforms, you need the following prerequisites to build from source:
 - C++14 compatible compiler
 - Python header files